ryantd42/NY-Legislative-Git/2023/S1634B-2023/bill.md

- faction  of the hearing officer or the court, based on the preponderance of the evidence, that the mortgagee or agent of a mortgagee has violated this section, a civil penalty may be issued by the  hearing  officer  or the court in the amount of up to [five hundred] ONE THOUSAND dollars per day per property for each day the violation persisted.
+ faction  of the hearing officer or the court, based on the preponderance of the evidence, that the mortgagee or agent of a mortgagee has violated this section, a civil penalty may be issued by the  hearing  officer  or the  court  in  the amount of up to [five] SIX hundred FIFTY dollars per day per property for each day the violation persisted.
   § 2.
 Subdivision 1 of section 1310 of the real  property  actions  and
  proceedings  law,  as  added by section 4 of part Q of chapter 73 of the laws of 2016, is amended to read as follows:
   1. The department of financial services  shall  maintain  a  statewide vacant  and  abandoned  property  registry  in the form of an electronic database.
-The  department of financial services may, in accordance with the applicable provisions of the state finance  law,  retain  a  private contractor  to  administer  such database for the purposes of satisfying this requirement.
-The information provided to the department  of  finan-
+The department of financial services may, in  accordance  with the  applicable  provisions  of  the state finance law, retain a private

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05004-02-3
+  LBD05004-04-3
- S. 1634--A  2
+ S. 1634--B  2

- cial  services  pursuant  to  this  section  shall be deemed and treated confidential,  provided  however,  the  superintendent  of  financial services,  in her or his sole discretion, may release the information if it  is in the best interest of the public.
+ contractor to administer such database for the  purposes  of  satisfying this  requirement.
+The information provided to the department of finan- cial services pursuant to this  section  shall  be  deemed  and  treated confidential,  provided  however,  the  superintendent  of  financial services, in her or his sole discretion, may release the information  if it  is in the best interest of the public.
 Any such released information shall continue to be treated confidentially by the parties.
 The  depart- ment  of  financial services shall, upon written request, provide public